 - Exercise regularly to strengthen supporting back muscles

 - Quit smoking

 - Learn and practice proper lifting mechanics to avoid straining your back while lifting heavy objects

 Treatments for disc protrusion

-Even for the healthiest individuals, an intervertebral disc protrusion may still occur.
-If an MRI or CT scan has confirmed a diagnosis of disc protrusion, a regimen of physical therapy, pain medication, rest, and gentle exercise usually controls symptoms.
+Even for the healthiest individuals, a disc protrusion may still occur.
+If an MRI or CT scan has confirmed a diagnosis of a disc protrusion, a regimen of physical therapy, pain medication, rest and gentle exercise usually controls symptoms.
 In the event that these conservative measures prove ineffective, surgery may be recommended.

 If you are considering surgery for the treatment of a disc protrusion, contact Laser Spine Institute.
 Our minimally invasive stabilization procedures and minimally invasive decompression procedures are performed through a small muscle-sparing incision, unlike traditional spine surgery that tears and rips the surrounding muscles.
 This results in our procedures offering a lower risk of infection and complication as well as a shorter recovery period^ compared to traditional open spine surgery.

 We are happy to offer a no-cost review of your MRI* to determine if you are a potential candidate for one of our procedures.